hsgarn/foosobsplus/README.md

 #### Redo
 Assigns the hot key for the Redo button.
 Default hot key is d.

+#### Switch Forwards
+Assigns the hot key for switching only the names of the Forwards of Team 1 and Team 2.
+Default hot key is ;.

+#### Switch Goalies
+Assigns the hot key for switching only the names of the Goalies of Team 1 and Team 2.
+Default hot key is x.

+#### Show Skunk
+Assigns the hot key for the Show Skunk button.
+Default hot key is k.

+#### Start Stream
+Assigns the hot key for the Start Stream button.
+Default hot key is z.

 #### Save
 Click the save button to save any hot key changes made.